FederCO23/UCSD_MLBootcamp_Capstone/6-Benchmark_your_model/README.md

 # Step 6: Benchmark Your Model

-This repository contains the steps and scripts used to define the reference Baseline Models, which are simple and often minimalist machine learning models that serve as a starting point for solving a particular task.
-The baseline model will provide a reference point to evaluate the performance of more complex models.
+This repository contains the steps and scripts used to define reference Baseline Models, which are simple and minimalist machine learning models that serve as starting points for solving a particular task.
+Baseline models provide reference points to evaluate the performance of more complex models.

 ## Baseline Models